LeeDong-Ho1

 corresponding to a photonic energy of 2.4 eV.
 Furthermore, we obtained the energy

-distribution of the subgap DOS profile from the V$_{GS}$-dependent capacitance data
+distribution of the subgap DOS profile from the VGS-dependent capacitance data

 [17,18].
 Fig. 5(a) displays the energy distribution of the subgap DOS extracted from both IGZO TFTs